astra-sim/astra-sim/examples/README.md

 This folder contains example workload (Chakra), system, and network input files.
+More examples can also be found in the [ASTRA-sim tutorials](https://astra-sim.github.io/tutorials).

 ### Workload
 - `microbenchmarks`: Contains simple Chakra ET files for 1MB collective communication microbenchmarks, for 4, 8, and 16 NPUs.